Ken McCabe

 Before coming to Boston, I completed my MA and BA in Mathematics at the University at Albany, SUNY, where I worked with Michael Lesnick.

 My research centers on the mathematical foundations of topological data analysis.
-I am particularly interested in properties of density-aware constructions within multiparameter persistent homology, and in the stability of circular coordinates arising from persistent cohomology.
+I am currently interested in the stability of circular coordinates (and Eilenberg-MacLane coordinates, more generally) arising from persistent cohomology.

 Before turning to mathematics, I studied jazz saxophone performance at Temple University Boyer College of Music in Philadelphia, under Dick Oatts.